Catherine Wilmers, LRAM, ARCM, cellist

 Catherine's CD "A Cello Century of British Women Composers" won the rare "Diapason" gold award and was issued by ASV.

-Catherine is a professional musician who has played the 'cello (violoncello) in professional orchestras, including the London Philharmonic Orchestra (LPO) of which she was a member for 25 years.
+Catherine is a professional musician who has played the cello in various orchestras, including the London Philharmonic Orchestra (LPO).
+In 1979 she was only the second woman cellist member in the history of the London Philharmonic.
+She was a member for 25 years and sub-principal cellist for about ten years.

 She played in the first performance of John McCabe's Oboe Quartet while still a pupil at the Royal Academy of Music (with Christopher Hooker, Irvine Arditti, and Stephen Levine.)

-The Montagnana Trio is an exciting Flute Trio with Emma Halnan flute and Kate Elmitt piano which gives regular chamber music concerts with interesting and unusual programmes!
+The Montagnana Trio is a Flute Trio with eminent musicians Emma Halnan flute and Kate Elmitt piano.
+They give regular chamber music concerts with interesting and unusual programmes!

 "The Magic Carpet" is an exciting cello and piano concert for primary schools taking children on a musical world tour.
 The children direct the journey by selecting different objects from the "Magic Carpet".
 Each object represents a country and style of music.
 There is also a workshop for one class.